Rumsfield/konquest-doc/README.md

-# konquest-doc
-Public documentation for the Konquest Minecraft plugin.
+# The Konquest repository has moved!
+Go to [konquest](https://github.com/Rumsfield/konquest).

-[Click Here](https://github.com/Rumsfield/konquest-doc/wiki) to go to the Wiki for all plugin info.
+[Click Here](https://github.com/Rumsfield/konquest/wiki) to go to the Wiki for all plugin info.